 Finally, the Hearing Offer noted in the Preliminary Order that "there are more than 200 times as many irrigation water rights as mining water rights.
 Despite the significant number of irrigation rights in the state, the legislature has never adopted a statutory defense to forfeiture based on agricultural economics."
 Preliminary Order at 24.
-The Hearing Officer additional asserts that Aston has not cited to cases where this exception has been applied.
+The Hearing Officer additionally asserts that Aston has not cited to cases where this exception has been applied.
 Aston is requesting that this be the case where it is recognized for the first time.

 Furthermore, as to why no statutory defense for agricultural economics has been enacted, we do not view that as relevant in any way.
 The precatory language to Idaho Code § 42-223 makes it clear that it is not an exhaustive list, and that other common law defenses can apply.
 The mining exception found in subsection (11) supports a conclusion that economic considerations should apply in non-mining circumstances as well at common law-otherwise, why would the Idaho Legislature have included this at all?
-And the fact that there are more than 200 times as many irrigation rights as mining water rights, Preliminary Order at 24, actually tends to supports Aston's position.
+And the fact that there are more than 200 times as many irrigation rights as mining water rights, Preliminary Order at 24, tends to support Aston's position.
 This is because most irrigation water right users already have a form of forfeiture defense already, primarily under Idaho Code § 42-223(7).
-These users already have a defense to forfeiture, even though Idaho courts have held that canal company shares, for example, are conveyed even if a deed does not specifically mention water rights.
-It seems that only individual ground water right holders are subject to a harsh legal
+It seems that only individual ground water right holders are subject to a harsh legal doctrine while most other irrigation right holders have their defense in an ever-growing list of forfeiture exceptions.
+This is the very reason why ground water users such as Aston should be entitled to claim the common law economic consideration defense to forfeiture.